ExtractMethod/prickle/README.md

 gem install prickle
 ```

-and to configure update your *features/support/env.rb* to include the following:
+Configure by updating the *features/support/env.rb* to include the following:

 ```ruby
 require 'prickle/capybara'    # require